clemcer/loggifly/README.md

 `P<group_name>` assigns the name `group_name` to the group.
 The part inside the parentheses `(...)` is the pattern to match.

-Them you can insert the named capturing groups you defined in the regex pattern into the `template`.
+Then you can insert the named capturing groups you defined in the regex pattern into the `template`.
 <br>

 Example Log Line: